RomaPLETiuk/RomaPLETiuk/README.md

-# C# Developer

 [![](https://visitcount.itsvg.in/api?id=RomaPLETiuk&icon=5&color=3)](https://visitcount.itsvg.in)

+# C#/.NET Developer

-## About Me
+## :woman_technologist: About Me
+I'm a programmer, and I do clickety-click.

-👋 Greetings!
-Welcome to my GitHub profile.
-I'm a dedicated student pursuing a degree in Software Engineering at NUBiP.
-With a passion for coding and a hunger for knowledge, I'm on a journey to become a skilled software engineer and make a meaningful impact in the world of technology.
-I'm a passionate C# developer with a keen interest in crafting efficient and elegant solutions.
+- 👋 I'm a Software Engineering student at NUBiP, passionate about coding and eager to make a meaningful impact in the tech world.

-🚀 I thrive in the world of .NET and C#.
-My journey as a developer has led me through various projects, from building desktop applications using Windows Presentation Foundation (WPF) to creating dynamic web applications with ASP.NET Core.
-My curiosity drives me to continuously explore new technologies and best practices to refine my skills.
+- 🚀 I specialize in C# and .NET, with experience in projects ranging from WPF desktop applications to dynamic web apps using ASP.NET Core.

+- 💡 I'm constantly exploring new technologies and best practices to refine my development skills.

 ## Key Skills